 The following figures contain the reference configuration for the lawful interception.
 The circuit-switched configuration is shown in figure 1a.
 The packet-switched configuration is shown in figure 1b.
 Intercept configurations for HLR and IMS are shown in figures 1c and 1d.
 The WLAN interworking configuration is shown in figure 1e.
 The intercept configurations for IMS conferencing is shown in figure 1f.
 The CC intercept configuration for IMS-based VoIP is shown in figure 1g.
+Intercept configurations for LALS are shown in figure 1h.
 The various entities and interfaces are described in more detail in the succeeding clauses.
 The additional intercept configurations for Evolved 3GPP Packet Switching Domain are described in clause 12.